What is the Letter of Guarantee?

-Say there is a supplier for antique expensive products in Brazil.
+Say there is a supplier for expensive antique products in Brazil.
 A customer from London wants to buy products from the supplier.
-The customer will not be willing to do the payment before the delivery of the product as he is thinking, what if the supplier doesn’t supply after receiving the payment.
+The customer will not be willing to make the payment before the delivery of the product as he is thinking, what if the supplier doesn’t supply after receiving the payment.
 The supplier is also thinking the same way as to what if the customer doesn’t pay after receiving the product.

 Example #2 – New Supplier in Business

-When a supplier knows its customer very well then he is fine in supplying goods to the customer without worrying.
+When a supplier knows its customer very well, then he is fine in supplying goods to the customer without worrying.
 In the case of new suppliers, the supplier may want a guarantee that he will be paid once the customer receives the product.
-So, in this case, the customer will have to reach a bank and apply for a “letter of guarantee”.
+So, in this case, the customer will have to reach a bank and apply for a “letter of guarantee.”

 Example #3 – Companies at Start-Up Stage

-Companies during the start-up stage don’t have goodwill in the market. for them to get products from the supplier is difficult without full payments.
+Companies during the start-up stage don’t have goodwill in the market.
+For them to get products from the supplier is difficult without full payments.
 So they rely on a letter of guarantee to get products delivered to them.

 Example #4 – Call Writer

-In call writing, if the share price starts to increase then there is a probability for unlimited loss.
+Incall writing, if the share price starts to increase, then there is a probability for unlimited loss.
 So in call writing broker asks for cash or equivalent securities as guarantees.
 Many institutional investors maintain an investment account with custodian banks.
 So say that an institutional investor holds 1000 shares of ABC company and is writing a call option on the shares.

-So if the share price starts to rise then he will lose money on the contract that he has written.
-So for this, the broker needs the guarantee that he will pay when he incurs a loss. so the institutional investor can go to the custodian bank and ask for a letter of guarantee.
-As the custodian bank is holding the shares for the company, they can give a letter that if the share price rises then they can pay on the institutional investor’s behalf.
+So if the share price starts to rise, then he will lose money on the contract that he has written.
+So for this, the broker needs the guarantee that he will pay when he incurs a loss.
+So the institutional investor can go to the custodian bank and ask for a letter of guarantee.
+As the custodian bank is holding the shares for the company, they can give a letter that if the share price rises, then they can pay on the institutional investor’s behalf.

 Example #5 – Bond Issuance

-When a company issues bonds with a “letter of guarantee” by the bank then it is treated as a secured bond and trades at a premium.
+When a company issues bonds with a “letter of guarantee” by the bank, then it is treated as a secured bond and trades at a premium.
 Here the bank may guarantee to pay the interest or principal or both in case of default.
 It is common in the case of bond issuance.

 How to Get a “Letter of Guarantee”?